 Call quality monitoring practices soft-wire the skills in call center agents overtime in a manner that it becomes a part of their approach.
 Their approach towards solving important queries becomes more proactive and different areas like answering customer questions; handling irate customers; acknowledging customer feedback; being empathetic are handled in standardized manner across the team.

 Adhering to Compliance

 There are certain guidelines that call centers need to follow while handling customer interactions to ensure customer privacy and security.
 Quality monitoring calls for maintaining strict compliance standards and assuring that customer data is secured and call center agents are implementing all the requisite steps to adhere to the compliance.

 Boost Customer Experience

 When customer service is seamless and customers get quick and helpful assistance from the service agents, their overall experience with the brand is boosted.
-Quality assurance helps brands to maintain a consistent level of services over the period of time at each touch point throughout the customer journey.
+Quality assurance helps brands to maintain a consistent level of services over a period of time at each touchpoint throughout the customer journey.

 Reinforce Customer Retention